 To particpate in a hike you should set up a Meetup account so that you can see the scheduled hikes and RSVP to attend.
 Go to www.Meetup.com/NVHC-Hiking and click on the “Join us” button.
 If you plan to attend a hike, you can RSVP “yes” if there are openings.
 If there are no openings, you may request to be put on the waiting list if there is one; or request to be notified when there is an opening.
 Please refrain from attending a hike if you have not RSVP’d.
 Please respect the hike participation limits set by the leaders.

-When weather conditions are questionable hikers should view the hike status on Meetup before going to the meeting place.
-The leader may cancel, modify or reschedule the hike if weather, trail or driving conditions are dangerous.
-If the hike is canceled, modified or rescheduled the leader will communicate this through Meetup.
+Hikers should check Meetup before going to the meeting location when conditions are questionable.
+The leader may cancel or modify the hike if weather, trail or driving conditions are dangerous.
+If the hike is canceled, the leader will not be at the meeting location.

 Participation of Children